ocean-tracking-network/node-manager-training/_episodes/20_movers_notebooks.md

 - TODO "OTN finishes off detections Issues by running Matching and sensor tag processing"
 ---

-Once `deployment metadata` has been processed for a project, the related detections may now be processed.
+`mssion metadata`, `telemetry data` and `` has been processed for a project, the related detections may now be processed.
 Detection data should be reported to the Node as a collection of raw, **unedited** files.
 These can be in the form of a zipped folder of `.VRLs`, a database from Thelma Biotel or any other raw data product from any manufacturer.
 The files contain only transmitter numbers and the datetimes at which they were recorded at a specific receiver.
 The `tag metadata` and `deployment metadata` will provide the associated geographic and biological context to this data.

-# Submitted Records

-Immediately, upon receipt of the data files, a new GitLab Issue should be created.
-Please use the `Detections` Issue checklist template.

 Here is the Issue checklist, for reference:

 ~~~